Matejz90/macos_mojave_ryzen2700_vmware_jailbreak/readme.md

 ------------
 In AltDeploy v1.1 you need provide your icloud username and icloud password (not app specific password)!

-If your icloud accound need app specific password i'm not sure because i allready created long time ago one.
+If your icloud account need created app specific password i'm not sure because i allready created long time ago mine.

 There is a [Link](https://appleid.apple.com/#!&page=signin) to appleid where you can create yours.